 <!--<![endif]-->

-- Inline all background colors (background images require VML)
+- Inline all background colors (background images need VML)

 - Always inline font properties